-School children are happily marching in their school uniforms along crowd lined streets.
-They proudly carry the flag of their country, the tricolor red, white and blue, after the example of France, standing for Liberty and Independence.
-This simple scene was so far from happening until the Speratti sisters came home a little over a century ago.
+School children are happily marching in their school uniforms along crowd-lined streets.
+They proudly carry the flag of their country, the tricolor red, white and blue, shining in the sun, after the example of France1, standing for Liberty and Independence.2 This simple scene seemed an impossible dream a little over a century ago, until the Speratti sisters came home.

-Their young mother had fled from Paraguay with her two infant daughters, Adela and Celsa.
-It was the late 1860s and their father had already died in the war that was to eventually claim more than half of the population of Paraguay and essentially all of her educated peoples.
-The children were spirited away to Argentina in hope of a better life, where they were educated and flourished and excelled so as to gain renown as graduates twenty years later.
+Their young mother had fled from Paraguay with her two infant daughters, Adela3 and Celsa.4 It was the late 1860s and their father had already died5 in the war6 that was to eventually claim more than half of the population of Paraguay and, essentially all of her educated peoples.
+The children were spirited away to Argentina in hope of a better life.
+There their schooling began, and then in 1882, the family moved to Uruguay, and the sisters entered the Normal School7 and began training to become teachers.
+They graduated and excelled and soon occupied responsible positions in education.

 In the ten years following the war, and then the fifteen years and then the twenty years, great efforts were expended in the rebuilding of the educational system.
 All the while our sisters Speratti were schooled, maturing, graduating and commencing the teaching profession outside the country.